 That’s it for landing in the “Promotions” tab.
 There’s another place your email can unfavorably fall into — the SPAM folder.
 If you don’t get your SPF and DKIM properly set up, there’s a high chance your email gets to SPAM and won’t ever get opened or read.
 Or your email server’s IP gets blocked from sending.
 Similarly, you may have used some vocabulary that triggers SPAM filters.
 Check the list here: 100 Common Email SPAM Words to Avoid >>

 When your open rate falls short of your expectations, check whether your emails get into the primary tab.
-If they do, here are a set of things you can A/B test the things below to improve the open rate.
+If they do, here is a set of things you can A/B test to improve the open rate.

 The subject line is like a key that opens your message.
 It compels the receiver to click on the message.
 For that reason, it affects the open rate of the whole campaign.